transient-haskell/transient-stack/README.md

 ```haskell
 term1 `impureoperator` term2  = pureoperator <$> term1 <*> term2
 ```
+Since binary operators can be composed forming arbitrary formulas, then any combination of operators that makes sense with pure terms makes sense with effectful terms within the transient monad.

 Transient does exactly that.

 ![image](https://github.com/user-attachments/assets/f3dbc353-e118-4988-a679-ae4ac6bb6be8) **<>** ![image](https://github.com/user-attachments/assets/f3dbc353-e118-4988-a679-ae4ac6bb6be8) **=** ![image](https://github.com/user-attachments/assets/f3dbc353-e118-4988-a679-ae4ac6bb6be8)